Marloes and Dale

 Food and drink

 Accommodation is widely available in Dale, Marloes and neighbouring villages.
 The nearest hotels, however, would be in Milford Haven.
 There are several B&BS, guesthouses and a farm guesthouse plus a few camp sites and touring caravan sites.
+Search for accommodation.
 There are numerous self catering cottages on the Marloes Peninsula.
 There’s a youth hostel near to Marloes Sands and a bunkhouse at Herbrandston.

 Getting to Marloes and Dale